Journal

 • Mechanical ventilation with heat recovery [MVHR]:

-Measurable targets for your home's space‑heating/peak heating load, overall energy demand, summer temperatures, airtightness, ventilation and acoustic performance.
+Your home must meet strict targets for space‑heating/peak heating load, overall energy demand, summer temperatures, airtightness, ventilation and acoustic performance.

 • Quality Assurance/Passivhaus Certification:

-It's the combination of all these principles [building and approach] that delivers the Passivhaus Standard.
-Skip one and you undermine the lot.
+It's the combination of all these principles [building AND approach] that delivers the Passivhaus Standard.
+Skip one and overall performance can be compromised.

-Two projects in Wales serve as a cautionary tale.
+Two housing projects in Wales serve as a cautionary tale.

 Case Study A: Cherry Picking Passivhaus Principles